Your early works are mainly made from wood. What made you transition to metal?

 Are there other materials you aim to explore and work with?

-I am very interested in materials which provide resistance: steel, stone, wood etc. It could be exciting to make something from a material with less resistance such as paper, clay or fabric.
+I am very interested in materials that provide resistance: steel, stone, wood, etc. It could be exciting to make something from a material with less resistance such as paper, clay or fabric.